 A label may refer to any of the following:

-3. When referring to a chart, a label is any text over a section of a chart that gives additional information about the charts value.
-For example, in our pie chart example each section of the pie chart is labeled to give the value of each percentage.
+3. With a chart, a label is any text over a section of a chart that gives additional information about the chart's value.
+For example, in a pie chart, each section is labeled to give the value of each percentage.